Top of Her Game by M. Ullrich

 My rating: 4 of 5 stars

 I was pleasantly surprised by this one.
 I am not a big sports fan personally, but the author does a good job of keeping my attention during the parts that actually involve soccer.
-The real content of this story comes more from the characters getting over obstacles present to them after being a couple than them actually getting together.
+The real content of this story comes more from the characters getting over obstacles presented to them after being a couple than them actually getting together.
 There was a decent amount of non-relationship drama and the story took turns I hadn’t anticipated.
 I really liked that it was not predictable to me.

 My only complaint really just comes from what one of the main characters classifies as “waiting to have sex.”
-It wasn’t a deal breaker, but I couldn’t help but feel like it crossed the line a bit of what is or isn’t have sex.
+It wasn’t a deal breaker, but I couldn’t help but feel like it crossed the line a bit of what is or isn’t having sex.

 I am not big on sports.
 I don’t like watching them on television at all.
 I had some reservations going into this book.
 I was however, pleasantly surprised.
 I will not lie, the bits of the story that focused solely on the soccer dragged just a bit for me.
 Not that they were bad, sports just don’t hold my attention as well.
 I can’t comment on the realism involved in the game, training, terminology, etc., because I just don’t know how accurate or realistic it was.
 I can say that there was a decent amount of drama and character development during the actual game and practice scenes that I didn’t feel as if I wanted to skip anything.
 While they dragged, I didn’t find them to be boring.